Performance of optimal linear-response processes in driven Brownian motion far from equilibrium: Exact optimal protocols in the overdamped regime

 \section{Exact optimal protocols in the overdamped regime}

-As mentioned before, it is possible to derive exact expressions for the optimal protocols performed in driven overdamped Brownian motion.
-In this section, we review the main steps of their derivation since they will be our benchmark for the analysis of performance of optimal linear-response processes.
+In some cases, it is possible to derive exact expressions for the optimal protocols performed in driven overdamped Brownian motion.
+In this section, we review the main steps of the derivation since they will be our benchmark for analyzing the performance of optimal linear-response processes.
 Following Ref.~\cite{schmiedl2007optimal} and restricting ourselves to the change in the stiffness parameter, Eq.~(\ref{eq:average_work}) becomes